webmetrics/browsermob-proxy/README.md

  - PUT /proxy/[port]/wait - wait till all request are being made
   - quietPeriodInMs - Sets quiet period in milliseconds
   - timeoutInMs - Sets timeout in milliseconds
+ - PUT /proxy/[port]/timeout - Handles different proxy timeouts.
+Takes the following parameters:
+  - requestTimeout - request timeout in milliseconds
+  - readTimeout - read timeout in milliseconds.
+Which is the timeout for waiting for data or, put differently, a maximum period inactivity between two consecutive data packets).
+A timeout value of zero is interpreted as an infinite timeout.
+  - connectionTimeout - Determines the timeout in milliseconds until a connection is established.
+A timeout value of zero is interpreted as an infinite timeout.
+  - dnsCacheTimeout - Sets the maximum length of time that records will be stored in this Cache.
+A negative value disables this feature (that is, sets no limit).

 For example, once you've started the proxy you can create a new HAR to start recording data like so: